Twickenham: 17th century

 Bubonic plague spread to the town in 1665 and 67 deaths were recorded.
 It appears that Twickenham had a pest house in the 17th century, although the location is not known.

 There was also a watch house in the middle of the town, with stocks, a pillory and a whipping post whose owner was charged to "ward within and about this Parish and to keep all Beggars and Vagabonds that shall lye abide or lurk about the Towne and to give correction to such...".

 In 1633 construction began on York House.
 It was occupied by Edward Montagu, 2nd Earl of Manchester in 1656 and later by Edward Hyde, 1st Earl of Clarendon.

-1659 saw the first mention of the Twickenham Ferry, although ferrymen had already been operating in the area for many generations.
-Sometime before 1743 a "pirate" ferry appears to have been started by Twickenham inhabitants.
-There is speculation that it operated to serve "The Folly", a floating hostelry of some kind.
-Several residents wrote to the Lord Mayor of the City of London: